alokg-812/IIT-Madras/Java/Week1/README.md

 OOP combines control and data abstraction into a powerful model.
 * **Organize ADTs in a Hierarchy:** Create a family of related data types (e.g., a `Vehicle` class with a `Car` and `Motorcycle` as subclasses).
 * **Implicit Reuse:** Through **subtyping** and **inheritance**, a new object type automatically gets the characteristics and operations of its parent type.
 This means less code to write and better organization.

+## Lecture 5 Object Oriented Programming

+- An `object` is like an abstract datatype which has:
+  - hidden data with set of publuc operations.
+  - all the interactions through operations.
+(Many different names given to these operations like `methods`, `messages`, `member-functions`, ...)
+	- `operations`: ways of manipulating data inside objects